How Does Emergency Contraception Work?

 Emergency contraception pills use hormones or medications that block pregnancy.
 Most use the same hormones that are in regular birth control pills.

 Emergency contraception works well.
 But you should take it quickly -- preferably within 24 hours of sex.
 Yes, it's often called the "morning after" pill.
 But really, the sooner you take it, the more effective it will be.
 Studies show that if you take emergency contraception within 72 hours of sex, you have only a 1% to 2% chance of getting pregnant.
-Some types can still work up to 5 days after sex.

 Types of Emergency Contraception

 You should use these drugs within 72 hours of having sex.
 They may still work up to 5 days later, but they're less effective with time.
 There are some differences among them.
-Plan B One-Step, My Way and Next Choice One Dose are one pill.
+Plan B One-Step, My Way, and Next Choice One Dose are one pill.
 Some other generics are two pills that you take at the same time.